pemorse/Tagger/README.md

 # Tagger 0.6.1.3

+Tagger is an interactive software tool and workflow to visualise, characterise, sample and tag 1d time-variant geoscientific datasets from both local and cloud-based repositories.
+It uses an animated interface and human-computer interaction to utilise the capacity of human expert observers to identify features via enhanced visual analytics.

-Tagger is alpha release software.
+Tagger is alpha release research software.
 Your performance may vary.

 System requirements: